-Live streaming presents the new wave of digital content promotion and content consumption.
+Live streaming presents a new wave of digital content promotion and content consumption.
 It is growing in popularity and user base every single day.
 That is the main reason content providers should care about live streaming.

 Live streaming can be a powerful tool to spread sporting events that are so much in need of an audience from the start of the pandemic.

 Concerts, sports, and awards shows are ideal for live streaming.
-However, they can also be syndicated for on-demand by including highlights of the events.
+However, they can also be syndicated on-demand by including highlights of the events.